 Water District No. 4 has retained a consultant who is working with the Westchester County Health Department on compliance treatment that includes steps to reduce levels of PFOA.
-Their report has been drafted and will be submitted to Westchester County Health Department for review and approval.
+Their report was approved by the Westchester County Health Department.
 Certain methods are being considered in order to resolve the MCL exceedance.
+Such as deepening of the well with the exceedance, the goal with this method would be to strike an additional aquifer which has a lower MCL and dilute the overall well output.
+Alternately, Granular Activated Carbon or an ION Exchange System are also being considered.

+We are currently in the design phase of this treatment system.
+The Town Board has accepted and approved the Consultant's proposal; and the design is underway.
 Additional information will be shared as further testing and progress occurs.
 This process is similar for any chemical detected in public drinking water that requires mitigation due to exceedance of an MCL.
 The compliance timetable will ensure that your drinking water will meet the MCL as rapidly as possible.